 Operational Validity – Can you take action on this solution, or can you only talk about it?

-Economic Validity – Will this solution produce an economic result?
-What would be the early indicators that it is working?
+Economic Validity – Would this solution produce an economic result?
+What would be the early indicators that it's working?

 Personal Commitment – Do you really believe in this solution?
 Are you really prepared to implement this solution?